Abhi297127/Fitness_Tracker/client/README.md

-# FitTracker Pro - React Frontend
+# FitTracker - React Frontend

 A professional, modern React frontend for the FitTracker Pro fitness application built with Bootstrap and comprehensive fitness tracking features.